New Jersey

 Injustices take place daily around the world, and for people of color, they more frequently experience it.

-When this story hit my email about a racial injustice incident in Jackson Township, N.J.., I wasn’t the least bit surprised.
+When this story our my email about a racial injustice incident in Jackson Townshi, we weren’t surprised.

 Why?
 Jackson Township has a history of racism dating back to 1920s when the Klu Klux Klan began to set up shop in the surrounding areas.

-I’ve heard my fair share of stories, and most of them are untold just like the one I’m about to share with you today.
+I’ve heard my fair share of stories.
+Most of them are untold just like the one I’m about to share with you today.
 Jackson Township is not the worst when it comes to race relations, but it certainly isn’t the best.

 Today, Jackson Township has become more diverse, but white Americans still account for 88.90% of its population while African Americans only represent 4.86%.

-That number to me says Jackson Township still has a long way to go to becoming diversified, and this is why I am not the least bit surprised to hear this story of Brandon C Jackson.
+That number to me says Jackson Township still has a long way to go to becoming diversified.
+This is why I am not the least bit surprised to hear this story of Brandon C Jackson.

 Who is Brandon C Jackson?

-According to the report, Brandon Jackson has been incarcerated unjustly for a 12-year term, after alarmingly lackadaisical legal representation by mainly “go-along to get-along” public defenders and private attorneys in Jackson Township, N.J.
+According to the report, Brandon Jackson has spent 12 years in prison after receiving alarmingly lax legal representation from a series of “go‑along to get‑along” public defenders and private attorneys in Jackson Township, N.J.

-Although the responding officer classified the incident as a racially-motivated attack/bias crime at trial, the judge said such comments were not important in Ocean County, New Jersey, a predominantly white county.
+Although the responding officer classified the incident as a racially-motivated attack/bias crime at trial, the judge said such comments were not important in Ocean County, N.J., a predominantly white county.

 So, what do we tell our African American and Latino sons that they are an endangered species?
 Where is the basic American justice for Brandon Jackson and those like him?